l337Rooster/Korean-language-parser/README.md

 ## Implementation notes

-The main parsing operation is performed by the ``backend.api.parseInput()`` function, most-often called by the handler for the front-end's AJAX ``/parse/`` REST API call, also in the ``backend.api`` module.
+The main parsing operation is performed by the ``backend.api.parseInput()`` function, mostly called by the handler for the front-end's AJAX ``/parse/`` REST API call, also in the ``backend.api`` module.

 The parsing process has 4 stages, explained in further detail below: